joegreen88/zf1-component-auth/README.md

 this package each have their own requirements - Zend_Auth_Adapter_DbTable requires Zend_Db_Table, for example.
 You will need to include these dependencies with composer to use these adapters.

-You may instead opt to write your own adapter by implementing Zend_Auth_Adapter_Interface.
+You may prefer to write your own adapter by implementing Zend_Auth_Adapter_Interface.